 ALBANY, N.Y.
-Dec.
-13, 2021 — New York State United Teachers today applauded the state Board of Regents’ plan to eliminate edTPA requirements for teacher certification.
+April 12, 2022 — New York State United Teachers today applauded the state Board of Regents for taking action to eliminate edTPA requirements for teacher certification:

 Through the union-led Take a Look at Teaching initiative, NYSUT is working to address barriers to becoming a teacher and expand the educator pipeline.
 For more information on Take a Look at Teaching, visit takealookatteaching.org.

 New York State United Teachers is a statewide union with more than 600,000 members in education, human services and health care.
 NYSUT is affiliated with the American Federation of Teachers, the National Education Association and the AFL-CIO.